Repayment rules

 Payment method

-* In addition to the lifelong learning credit, do you also have a debt under the rules from before 2012?
+* In addition to the lifelong learning credit, do you also have a debt under the rules from SF15-old?
 Only for the latter you will receive the € 0.77 discount if you pay by direct debit.

-Rules before 2012 You can opt to pay by direct debit.
+SF15-old You can opt to pay by direct debit.
 If you do so, you receive a € 0.77 discount on your monthly instalment.
+However, if a direct debit fails, there is no discount for this month.

 Reducing your monthly instalment

-Rules before 2012 You can apply for a reduction to your monthly repayments yourself.
+SF15-old You can apply for a reduction of your monthly repayments yourself.

 Partner’s income

-* In addition to the lifelong learning credit, do you also have a debt that is subject to rules from before 2012?
-In that case, you can decide for yourself whether or not to include your partner’s income for that debt.
+* In addition to the lifelong learning credit, do you also have a debt that is subject to rules from SF15-old?
+In that case, you can decide for yourself whether or not to include your partner’s income for this debt.

 Duration

-Rules from 2018 Your repayment period lasts up to 35 years and starts 2 years after your entitlement to student finance ends.
+SF35 Your repayment period lasts up to 35 years and starts 2 years after your eligibility for student finance ends.

-Rules from 2012 Your repayment period lasts up to 15 years and starts 2 years after your entitlement to student finance ends.
+SF15 Your repayment period lasts up to 15 years and starts 2 years after your eligibility for student finance ends.

-Rules before 2012 Your repayment period lasts 15 years and starts 2 years after your eligibility for student finance ends.
-If your partner’s income is disregarded when calculating your payments, that 15-year period is extended by the number of months it is disregarded.
+SF15-old Your repayment period lasts 15 years and starts 2 years after your eligibility for student finance ends.
+But if your partner’s income is disregarded, you are due to keep making payments until your debt is fully paid.
+This means the repayment period is extended.

 Calculation of ability to pay